 - For me, they come at any time of the day and in any position I’m in, so the trick is to just do the opposite of whatever I’m doing.
 If I’m walking, I stop and sit down.
 If I’m sitting or lying down, I stand up and walk around.
 Usually changing positions will give me some relief.

-- Eating or drinking something can help.
-Drinking water especially helps, since the contractions are linked to dehydration.
+- Eating or drinking something can help since the contractions are linked to dehydration.

 - Although I haven’t personally tried it, taking a warm bath may help alleviate the contractions as well.
 But make sure not to hang out in a warm bath for too long to prevent dehydration.

-What was emphasized to me when I inquired about my excessive Braxton Hicks contractions was to monitor them and make sure they aren’t actually preterm labor.
+My doctor told me to monitor my excessive Braxton Hicks contractions to make sure they aren’t actually preterm labor.
 I have them spread out at least 10 times per day, but having 4 or more in an hour can be a sign of early labor.
-Especially if they’re associated with any other signs of preterm labor, you should call your doctor if something doesn’t feel right to you.
+Call your doctor about excessive Braxton Hicks especially if they’re associated with any other signs of preterm labor or if something doesn’t feel right to you.
 Trust your gut, it’s better to be safe than sorry.

 Did you have intense Braxton Hicks contractions?
 Do you have any tips that gave you relief?